FAQs

 Sculpture Installation

 Proper installation ensures your sculpture is both secure and visually effective.
-Below are recommended methods depending on your site’s environment and the design of the piece.
+Here are some examples baseplates for my sculptures.

 In-Ground Installation Overview